 Summer.
-Start a detailing business in summer means you pick up new clients quicker, because demand is high.
-The downside is, many people go away over the hotter months so work can fluctuate quite a bit and holiday costs can take priority over non essential spending.
-Add into that the three months building the business and you’re going to be getting big enough to feel like coasting right as the kids go back to school and the September lull sets in.
+Starting a detailing business in summer means you pick up new clients quickly because demand is high.
+The downside is, that many people go away over the hotter months so work can fluctuate quite a bit and holiday costs can take priority over non-essential spending.
+Add into that the three months of building the business and you’re going to be getting big enough to feel like coasting right as the kids go back to school and the September lull sets in.
 As for the type of work; the summer sunshine usually highlights paint defects more too, so you can expect an upturn in correction work and ceramics to “lock in” the finish.
-If all your ducks are in a row by the end of the spring rain though, you’re in a great position to grow quickly and develop long term clients.
+If all your ducks are in a row by the end of the spring rain though, you’re in a great position to grow quickly and develop long-term clients.

 So which is best to start?

 The short answer is, that there is no perfect time to start a detailing business and it largely depends on where you are at with development.